Updated May 25, 2019

 Injuries or illnesses caused by the ingestion of contaminated food are among the most medically intense types of personal injury cases.

-This is because proving causation is complicated by the facts that a) food-related illnesses typically take a few days to occur, b) require a careful retracing of the individual’s food intake in the days prior to the illness, c) require complex blood and stool tests and d) often involve seeking a common link to other similar cases.
+Showing causation is complicated because food-related illnesses typically take a few days to occur.
+To prove that the food caused the illness, it requires a careful retracing of the individual’s food intake in the days prior to the illness as well as complex blood and stool tests.
+Attorneys may also seek common links to other similar cases.

-Because of all this, it is important that an individual seeking compensation for a food-related injury, work with an attorney not just familiar with these type of cases, but one who also has access to the necessary medical expertise to develop a successful injury claim.
+Because of all this, an individual seeking compensation for a food-related injury should work with an attorney not just familiar with these type of cases but one who also has access to the necessary medical expertise to develop a successful injury claim.